cleanlab/multilabel-error-detection-benchmarks/README.md

 [**Identifying Incorrect Annotations in Multi-Label Classification Data**](https://arxiv.org/abs/2211.13895)

 This package is a DVC project that uses various datasets to evaluate different label quality scores for detecting annotation errors in multi-label classification.
+This repository is only for intended for scientific purposes.
+To find label issues your own multi-label data, you should instead use [the implementation](https://docs.cleanlab.ai/stable/tutorials/multilabel_classification.html) from the official [cleanlab](https://github.com/cleanlab/cleanlab) library.

 ## Instructions to get started